Graduate Degree Options

-The combined clinical MD/PhD program (National Institutes of Health (NIH) Medical Scientist Training Program (MSTP)) is offered in conjunction with the Indiana University School of Medicine to train physician engineers.
-The MD/PhD combined degree is for students committed to a career that intimately incorporates research with clinical care.
+The combined MD-PhD BME program (National Institutes of Health (NIH) Medical Scientist Training Program (MSTP)) is offered in conjunction with the Indiana University School of Medicine to train physician-engineers.
+The MD-PhD BME combined degree is for students committed to a career that intimately incorporates engineering design and translational research with clinical care.
 The curriculum is flexible, enabling students to design a program that meets their individual goals.
-Students have direct access to the top clinical and graduate faculty and courses at the School of Medicine.
-Graduates of this program have pursued careers in both academic medicine and industry.
-A typical academic plan permits most students to complete the combined degree program in seven years.
+A diverse body of engineering and clinical faculty with broad expertise in four signature research areas provide individualized training and mentoring to students.
+Graduates of this program have pursued careers in academic medicine, business start-ups, and industry.
+A typical academic plan permits most students to complete the combined degree program in seven or eight years.

 The combined BS/MS is a special program for outstanding current Weldon School undergraduates who have established research relationships with faculty members.
 This program was created to provide further training to undergraduates who have been conducting research in the labs of our faculty and who strongly desire to continue their research toward an MS or PhD degree.
 The ultimate plan of study is intended to prepare students for PhD level graduate studies or research-oriented industry positions.
 The proposed program enables students to complete the BS and the MS in a total of five, rather than the typical six, years.

 Concentration 2) Biomedical Device Development with Industry Immersion